BGundlach/css3Fonts/readme.md

 ### Authored By Brian

 Jan 24, 2015 - Added symlink frindly code as well as a debian install script and updated ttf2eot to the maintained node module

+Jan 25, 2015 - Added support for woff and woff2 fonts as vaid input.

 CONTACT:
 --------